 Getting your electrician to site now will mean you can install wiring and lighting now, in readiness for winter.

 Solar lighting has, however, improved in recent years and could provide a solution in areas where it is difficult to run wiring.
-(Check out our picks of the best garden solar lights.)

 Feature lighting can also bring our gardens to life on winter evenings — allowing us to appreciate the outdoors from the warmth of a sitting room without the need to venture out.